thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-redshift-add.md

 ## Enabling SSL in Amazon Redshift

-If you need to create a secure connection to Amazon Redshift, you must edit the "parameter group" assigned to your Redshift cluster and enable the *require_SSL flag*.
+If you need to create a secure connection to Amazon Redshift, you must edit the "parameter group" assigned to your Redshift cluster and enable the *require_SSL* flag.

-To enable **FIPS-compliant SSL** mode, set both the *use_fips_ssl* parameter and the *require_SSL* parameter to true in the parameter group that is associated with your Redshift cluster.
+To enable **FIPS-compliant SSL** mode, set both the *use_fips_ssl* parameter and the *require_SSL* parameter to **true** in the parameter group that is associated with your Redshift cluster.

 For more information, see [Connect using SSL](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-ssl-support.html){:target="_blank"} in Amazon's Redshift documentation.